ninjarogue/ninjarogue/README.md

 ### ⚡ Fun fact: ...

+> I was born in Los Angeles, California, and I currently live in Taipei, Taiwan.
 > I'm a Codeworks bootcamp graduate.
-I was born in Los Angeles, California, and I currently live in Taipei, Taiwan.